Written by

 How to Repay a 2nd Lien Title Loan

 • Get a Title Loan Quote: Reach out to your lender and request for a payoff quote.
 This informs you about the total amount you need to repay your loan in full.
+If you have an existing title loan, the lender will coordinate the payoff and release of the lien once the loan is settled.

 • Repay your Loan: Depending on your loan servicer, you can repay your loan in person to a specific money transfer location, over the phone, or online.
+Make sure you continue paying your existing title loan obligations until the second lien title loan is fully repaid.

+After repaying the total amount, including the interest, and other related fees, the lien will be removed from the title.
 Your title will then be sent back to you by your state’s Department of Motor Vehicles via mail.
 This might take 15 business days or more based on your state.

 What Happens if You Don’t Repay Second Lien Title Loans

-Lender Tip
+Lender Tip:

 If you’re unable to repay your loan, speak to your lender before missing any payments.
 They might be able to extend your repayment period or adjust your repayment plan to help you avoid defaulting and losing your car.